A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions: THREE-REGION JUNCTIONS: GEOMETRICAL EFFECTS

-Even though the chiral edge state characteristic of zero doping cases disappears for non-zero doping of the lateral regions [Fig. \ref{fig:TI_NMN} c)], the spectral density still retains a chiral character and has two overlapping cones, a Dirac cone with a vertex at $E=-E_{F,L/R}$ corresponding to the normal lateral regions, and a ``gapped cone'' associated with the magnetic central region, which presents the same aspect of the case with zero doping for $ E>0 $ (with a pattern of parabolic undulations), but for $E<0$ presents a series of clearly defined parabolic FPR bands that fade when entering the region delimited by the Dirac cone of the lateral regions.
-The FPRs contribute significantly to transverse transport as can be seen in Fig. \ref {fig:TI_NMN} e) where differential conductance is illustrated for various doping levels of the magnetic region.
-There it is observed that the conical DOS of the electrodes results in a zero conductance minimum around $eV=-E_{F,L/R}$, and the increase of this doping induces a global reduction in conductance because it is normalized to the conductance of an infinite surface with the same doping of the electrodes.
+Even though the chiral edge state characteristic of zero doping cases disappears for non-zero doping of the lateral regions [Fig. \ref{fig:TI_NMN} c)], the spectral density still retains a chiral character.
+Besides, it has two overlapping cones: the first is a Dirac cone with a vertex at $E=-E_{F,L/R}$ that correspond to the normal lateral regions, and the second is a `gapped cone' associated with the ferromagnetic central region.
+The later presents a pattern of parabolic undulations for $ E>0 $ (as in the case with zero doping), while for $E<0$ presents a series of clearly defined parabolic FPR bands that fade when entering the Dirac cone of the lateral regions.
+The FPRs significantly contribute to transverse transport as shown in Fig. \ref {fig:TI_NMN} e).
+The figure illustrates the differential conductance for various doping levels of the ferromagnetic region.
+It is observed that the electrodes conical DOS exhibits a zero conductance minimum around $eV=-E_{F,L/R}$, and the increase of the lateral doping levels induces a global reduction in conductance due to the chosen normalization (See Appendix \ref{sec:app2} for details).